It is a perfect late summer early fall soup. This earthy rich soup is full of flavor.

 What pot to use?

-As with all soups, the required pot is a “stockpot”.
-I have a couple and yet each time I gravitate to a wider cocotte or casserole saucepan.
+As with all soups, the required pot is a “stockpot” or soup pot.
+I have a couple, and yet each time, I gravitate to a wider cocotte or casserole saucepan.

 Why?
 With the tall stockpot, it takes longer for the whole pot to get hot and start boiling.

-By using a wider saucepan, and my favorites are Le Creuset which is made of enamel cast iron, the soup comes to the boiling point faster and I can cut the cooking process down.
+By using a wider saucepan, and my favorite is Le Creuset which is made of enamel cast iron, the soup comes to the boiling point faster, and I can cut the cooking process down.

 The cast iron diffuses the heat faster and more evenly.
 The enamel does not absorb any of the flavors, easier to clean too.